£600 off "probably the best 70-200mm zoom in the world"

 This lens is also weather-sealed and built to handle the demands of professional use.
 It's a true workhorse – perfect for everything from portraits and weddings to sports, wildlife, and landscapes.

 So if you've been eyeing this lens but held off because of the price, now's your chance.
-With £600 instant savings at Wex, you're not only getting a world-class zoom lens for under £2,000 – you're supporting a specialist UK retailer and skipping the Amazon chaos altogether.
-(Plus, you might even save so much that you can buy a second lens or a new accessory – even at a discounted price).
+With $400 instant savings at Wex, you're not only getting a world-class zoom lens for less – you're supporting a specialist US retailer and skipping the Amazon chaos altogether.
+(Plus, you might even save so much that you can buy a second lens or a new accessory).

 You might like...